 When looking for ways to reduce labor costs, keep in mind that sometimes the changes needed are not always large ones.
-Taking a look at things like technology being used, training, and what kind of overall employee environment you have, may be all you need to do when seeking areas to lower labor costs.
+Taking a look at things like technology being used, training, and what kind of overall employee environment you have, may be all you need to do.
+If you want to know how to lower labor costs without undergoing costly changes, try out these simple but fruitful methods.

 Training costs time and money and certainly isn’t an area you can just cut out.
 However, you can look for ways to make it more efficient and useful.